Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

   </div>
 </div>

-### Download a template
+### Templates and module examples

 To keep the preparation of a new module as short and simple as possible, we strongly recommend using module templates.
 The NASSA community aims to offer a variety of templates for types of modules, levels of documentation and programming languages.
+Feel free to use any of the modules already in the library as templates, if it better suits your module.
 Once you have already created and submitted a module, you may also use it as your own template for creating other modules.
+We have also included a dummy example of a module, ["1870-Schliemann-001"](https://archaeology-abm.github.io/NASSA-modules/1870-Schliemann-001.html), which will be referenced throughout this guide.
+Notice that it was carefully prepared before computational archaeology was even a thing!

 Visit the [library Web interface](https://archaeology-abm.github.io/NASSA-modules/index.html), search for the term "TEMPLATE" and select the one most adequate for your type of module.
 Download the template directory by at its view page.
 The most basic and generic template is ["YEAR-Surname-000"](https://archaeology-abm.github.io/NASSA-modules/0000-NASSA-001-TEMPLATE.html).
 Once the file has been downloaded, uncompress the module folder into a directory of your choice.